checkdigit/typescript-config/README.md

 with various bundlers, libraries and frameworks used by Check Digit:

 - Jest and `ts-jest`
+- ESLint and `@typescript-eslint/eslint-plugin`
-- `node:test`
+- Built-in `node:test` runner
 - prettier
 - tsc
 - swc
 - esbuild

-We do this to ensure that Typescript upgrades do not break things.
+We do this to ensure that Typescript upgrades do not break these dependencies.
 New major versions of Typescript are not immediately supported by projects such as ts-jest, eslint, prettier, etc. Our policy is to wait until these projects fully support the new version of Typescript, and/or without emitting warnings during these tests, before publishing.